Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Here are 58 names I will pronounce completely correctly.

-You also had optical astronomer Suushu Huang who coined the term
+You also had optical astronomer Suu Huang, who coined the term habitable zones.

-habitable zones, computing pioneer Barney Oliver, Russian radio astronomer
+Computing pioneer Barney Oliver, Russian radio astronomer Otto Struth,

-Otto Struth, astronomer, planetary scientist and science communicator Carl
+astronomer, planetary scientists and science communicator Carl Sagan, who apparently

-Sorry to interrupt but how many more are there?
+Hey Matt, sorry to interrupt, but how many more are there?

 I can't even remember what horny animal we're talking about.